Fred Astaire as Tony Hunter, musical comedy star

 Despite his gangster-like appearance, Rod’s white hat provides visual assurance that he’s one of the good guys.
 This fedora is made of cream felt with a sharply pinched crown and black ribbed grosgrain silk band.

 While also adding a Bogart-esque touch to the Rod Riley character, the fedora also adds a few inches to Astaire’s height as he dances with Cyd Charisse.

-Rod’s jewelry includes in a gold signet ring on his right pinky and a gold curb-chain bracelet on his left wrist.
+Though he’s in character as “Rod Riley”, Tony wears his usual gold signet ring on his right pinky and a gold curb-chain bracelet on his left wrist.

 Astaire’s outfit for this sequence in The Band Wagon would influence Michael Jackson’s similar attire in the video for his 1988 hit single “Smooth Criminal” where he famously performed his anti-gravity lean in a white pinstripe suit, silky blue shirt, white knit tie, and white fedora, though MJ went a step further back in time with his classic spats that fit the 1930s vibe of the video’s setting.